 Who is eligible?

-The Fund is open to Masters’ and Ph.D. students in any Harvard Department or School, full-time lecturers and full-time Assistant, Associate and Full Professors in any Harvard Department or School graduating in or later than May 2020.
+The Fund is open to Masters’ and PhD students in any Harvard Department or School graduating in or later than May 2021, full-time lecturers and full-time Assistant, Associate and Full Professors in any Harvard Department or School.
 The Program Coordinator in the Harvard Brazil Office will verify that applicants meet these criteria.
 Successful applicants to this fund from past years are welcome to apply again.

 Applications should consist of a maximum 1000-word proposal and a detailed budget (reflecting other sources of funding, if any).
 The applicant should also include a maximum 5-page curriculum vitae, and CVs of collaborators if/as appropriate.
-Students should submit applications through the Centralized Application for Research and Travel (CARAT).
-Faculty should submit applications directly to Tiago Genoveze at email@example.com.
+Students should submit applications through the Centralized Application for Research and Travel (CARAT) under the "DRCLAS 2020 Brazil Cities Research Grants (Grad students)" opportunity.
+Faculty should submit applications directly to Tiago Genoveze.